top of page

 I wish Lily could have seen them with me.
 I tried my best to believe that nothing bad had happened to her.

-“Good morning,” I said to the shopworker as I got off my bike.
+“Good morning,” I said to the shopworker as I got off the bike.
 With her dark skin and curly hair, she looked like one of the Melanesian people Lily had shown me in photos.
 She set down the papayas she was unpacking and stood up straight, seemingly touched that I had come to visit her shop.

 “Which road takes me to the pass over the mountains?”
 I asked.